MaartenGr/BERTopic/docs/getting_started/online/online.md

 Lastly, we need to develop an online variant for step 5, tokenization.
 In this step, a Bag-of-words representation is created through the `CountVectorizer`.
 However, as new data comes in, its vocabulary will need to be updated.
 For that purpose, `bertopic.vectorizers.OnlineCountVectorizer` was created that not only updates out-of-vocabulary words but also implements decay and cleaning functions to prevent the sparse bag-of-words matrix to become too large.
 Most notably, the `decay` parameter is a value between 0 and 1 to weigh the percentage of frequencies that the previous bag-of-words matrix should be reduced to.
 For example, a value of `.1` will decrease the frequencies in the bag-of-words matrix by 10% at each iteration.
 This will make sure that recent data has more weight than previous iterations.
 Similarly, `delete_min_df` will remove certain words from its vocabulary if their frequency is lower than a set value.
 This ties together with the `decay` parameter as some words will decay over time if not used.
 For more information regarding the `OnlineCountVectorizer`, please see the [vectorizers documentation](https://maartengr.github.io/BERTopic/getting_started/vectorizers/vectorizers.html#onlinecountvectorizer).

+!!!
+Tip
+    If you want to use the original UMAP and HDBSCAN models instead, consider using the [**merge model**](https://maartengr.github.io/BERTopic/getting_started/merge/merge.html) functionality of BERTopic.
+It allows for merging multiple BERTopic models to create a single new one.
+This method can be used to discover new topics by training a new model and exploring whether that new model added new topics to the original model when merging.

 ## **Example**